andrastantos/brew/docs/cpu/isa.rst

 The :code:`ADDR` field equals to :code:`FIELD_E` in SCHEDULER-mode.
 In task mode the MSB of :code:`ADDR` is forced to 1.

+.. todo:: This is a new pair of instructions, no toolset support or Espresso implementation.

 Unary group
 -----------